fedidat/HexoSite/source/_posts/70-vps-setup.md

 * Install the X2Go server with this: https://wiki.x2go.org/doku.php/doc:installation:x2goserver#installing_x2go_server

-* At this point I got "Connection failed. : mesg: ttyname failed: Invalid argument".
+* At this point I got `Connection failed. : mesg: ttyname failed: Invalid argument`.
 Turned out there was a line that said `mesg n || true` in root's .profile, which I blindly copied...
 I removed it and X2Go worked.

 * Install X2Go client locally, make a shortcut that uses your SSH key, put a shortcut on your desktop if you want.
 Finally, if you want you can do some xfce customization (most importantly install xfce4-goodies and xfce4-term) and install some basics: `sudo apt install firefox git`.